-Florence began her teaching career at·Brandywine Township in the fall of 1926.
+Florence began her teaching career at Brandywine Township in Fall 1926.
 The following years she also taught at Westland and the Riley Building in Greenfield.
-Over the years she taught students in the second, third, fourth, fifth and sixth grades.
+Over the years she taught students in the second, third, fourth, fifth, and sixth grades.

 The Florence M. Lacy Scholarship Trust Fund was established with the Hancock County Community Foundation in June 1996, to provide educational support for one student from Eastern Hancock High School and one student from Greenfield-Central High School to attend college who otherwise could not afford to further their education.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Zach Lett Running for Excellence Scholarship Endowment Fund

-Zach Lett was a young man who was athletic, passionate and full of life.
+Zach Lett was a young man who was athletic, passionate, and full of life.
 He was a student at Greenfield-Central High School who would have graduated with the class of 2005.
-He was involved in extracurricular activities like Track & Field and Cross Country.
-As a person, he was always trying to do the right things, be kind to others and exemplified great leadership qualities through his character.
+He was involved in extracurricular activities like track & field and cross country.
+As a person, he was always trying to do the right things, be kind to others, and exemplified great leadership qualities through his character.
 Though a quiet leader, Zach was very popular and caring to others.
-After his passing from a terrible auto accident, his family, friends and the school community pulled together to push to honor his memory and show others the kind of love that displayed in his life.
+After his passing from a terrible auto accident, his family, friends, and the school community pulled together to honor his memory and show others the kind of love that displayed in his life.

 Todd Lewis Gift of Life Memorial Scholarship